 semitrailer carrying large drums of glue spilled part of its load onto a state highway Tuesday, causing the road to be closed for about three hours as crews worked to resolve the sticky situation.
-PENDLETON, Ind. - A Police officers diverted traffic off Indiana 67 and 38 The spill happened about 10:30 a.m., when two 55gallon drums of Bondmaster glue the truck was carrying tipped over and leaked onto the highway.
-Information compiled from the Associated Press.
+Police officers diverted traffic off Indiana 67 and 38 Information compiled from the Associated Press.